-The BIS survey has two parts: a Turnover (volume of transactions) survey collected in April and a Derivatives Outstanding survey collected at the end of June.2 This proposal covers only the Turnover portion of the BIS survey.
-The Derivatives Outstanding portion of the BIS survey will be covered by the FR 2436 in 2016, however, in the future it is possible that a respondent may not qualify to report the FR 2436 but they could meet the criteria to report both portions of the FR 3036.
-The Turnover portion would cover 24 market-making financial institutions.
-The total estimated annual burden for this information collection would decrease from 1,770 hours to 1,320 hours, a reduction of 450 hours.
+The BIS survey has two parts: a Turnover (volume of transactions) survey and a Derivatives Outstanding survey collected at the end of June.1 The FR 3036 covers only the Turnover portion of the BIS survey.
+The Derivatives Outstanding portion of the BIS survey is covered by the Semiannual Report of Derivatives Activity (FR 2436; OMB 7100-0286) in 2019; however, in the future it is possible that a respondent may not qualify to report the FR 2436 but they could meet the criteria to report both portions of the FR 3036.